Read about what’s important to us here at Bicton School and also about how we approach British Values.

 In the autumn and spring terms of 2016-2017, we set about creating a school motto to celebrate what is special about our school.
 Every child created a piece of work illustrating what makes our school special to them.
 A group of children then worked closely with our Reverend and school staff to pick out the ‘golden threads.’
 Learning, friendship, caring staff, memorable trips and visits kept appearing again and again and our new motto – Learning for a Lifetime – was born.

-We have recently revisited our core Christian Values and pupils, staff and governors worked together to share the values which play a huge part in the life of our school and how we demonstrate these every day.
+In conjunction we this, we revisited our core Christian Values.
+Pupils, staff and governors worked together to share the values which we feel play a huge part in the life of our school and how we demonstrate these every day.
 Our Christian Values are referred to continuously during the week and we relate these to the teachings of Jesus, as well how they are evident in how we lead our lives.

 The Department of Education have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”